Rear Brake Cable Wire 10Pcs 6Ft Length Steel Universal Bike Bicycle

 Universal may also refer to:

 Wires are used to bear mechanical loads, often in the form of wire rope.
-In electricity and telecommunications signals, a "wire" can refer to an electrical cable, which can contain a "solid core" of a single wire or separate strands in stranded or braided forms.
+In electricity and telecommunications signals, wire can refer to electrical cable, which can contain a solid core of a single wire or separate strands in stranded or braided forms.

 Usually cylindrical in geometry, wire can also be made in square, hexagonal, flattened rectangular, or other cross-sections, either for decorative purposes, or for technical purposes such as high-efficiency voice coils in loudspeakers.
 Edge-wound coil springs, such as the Slinky toy, are made of special flattened wire.